TriumphLLC/Blend4Web/doc_src/viewer.rst

         :align: center
         :width: 100%

-    This button shows a list of rendered subscenes and its parameters, incuding:
+    This button shows a list of rendered subscenes and its parameters, including:

         *SCENE*
             The name of the current scene.